jacobvarghese/jacobvarghese/README.md

 ###  Beyond Code
 When I’m not debugging production or diagramming systems, you’ll find me:
-- Riding motorcycles through Georgia backroads
+- **Riding motorcycles** on adventurous journeys through less-traveled backroads
 - Tackling **home DIY projects** — from smart lighting setups to backyard builds
-- Playing pickleball with questionable sportsmanship
+- **Playing pickleball** with questionable sportsmanship
 - Exploring **new food and drinks** — always chasing the next great bite or brew

 ---